 - Configure A records for your domain to map the prefix you entered above to the IP addresses of Google servers hosting your site.

 You configure A records using the administrative tools at your domain host, not the Google Admin console.
-If you know how to configure A records, see A record values.
+If you don't know how to configure A records, see A record values.

 - When you're done, click I've completed these steps.